hoehermann/purple-gowhatsapp/README.md

 * Upon login, a QR code is shown in a Pidgin request window.
   Using your phone's camera, scan the code within 20 seconds – just like you would do with WhatsApp Web.

-* After WhatsApp told us the username, the account will disconnect.
-  The disconnection message contains the password.
-Pidgin should store it automatically.
-  Reconnect to finish.

 #### Environment Variables: